-What is the Difference between Undergraduate vs. Graduate School?
+What is the Difference between Graduate and Undergraduate School?

 GradSchools.com had the opportunity to speak with Professor Colleen Lelli about the differences between being an undergraduate and a graduate student.
 Also, we took a deeper look at how professors perceive the two types of learners.
 Colleen Lelli received her bachelor's degree from Cabrini College and her master's degree in Reading from Arcadia University.
 She recently completed a doctoral degree in reading and language arts at Widener University.
 She was a special-education classroom teacher at the high school level for seven years.
 And currently she is a full-time faculty education instructor at Cabrini College.

 Q: Do you prepare differently for graduate students than you do for undergrads?
 If so, how?

 A: Yes, I do prepare differently.
 Graduate students are held to a higher caliber than undergraduate students.
 Graduate students are expected to have better research skills and more in-depth and applied knowledge.
 However, graduate students may have other responsibilities, and that is a consideration most professors take into account.

 Q: What are your expectations of your grad students in contrast to those for your undergrads?